piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species1-Init2-YieldSEE              = 0.1                 ! [-]
     Part-Species1-Init2-WorkFunctionSEE       = 2                   ! [eV]

-The yield controls how many electrons are emitted per photon impact and their velocity distribution is defined by the work function
+The emission area is defined as a disc by the parameters introduced in Section \ref{sec:particle_disc_init}.
+The yield controls how many electrons are emitted per photon impact and their velocity distribution is defined by the work function.
 The scaling factor defined by `EffectiveIntensityFactor` is not applied to this surface emission.
 Both emission regions can be sped-up if the actual computational domain corresponds only to a quarter of the cylinder:

     Part-Species1-Init1-FirstQuadrantOnly       = T
     Part-Species1-Init2-FirstQuadrantOnly       = T